Lawn mower: Gasoline (petrol)

 Extensive grass trimming was not common before the widespread application of the vertical shaft single cylinder gasoline/petrol engine.
 In the United States this development paralleled the market penetration of companies such as the Briggs & Stratton company of Wisconsin.

 Most rotary push mowers are powered by internal combustion engines.
 Such engines are usually four-stroke engines, used for their greater torque and cleaner combustion (although a number of older models used two-stroke engines), running on gasoline (petrol) or other liquid fuels.
 Internal combustion engines used with lawn mowers normally have only one cylinder.
 Power generally ranges from four to seven horsepower.
 The engines usually have a carburetor and require a manual pull crank to start them, although an electric starter is offered on some models, particularly large riding and commercial mowers.
 Some mowers have a throttle control on the handlebar with which the operator can adjust the engine speed.
 Other mowers have a fixed, pre-set engine speed.
 All are equipped with a governor (often centrifugal/mechanical or air vane style) to open the throttle as needed to maintain the pre-selected speed when the force needed to cut the thicker or taller grass is encountered.
 Gasoline mowers have the advantages over electric mowers of greater power and distance range.
 They do create a significant amount of pollution due to the combustion in the engine, and their engines require periodic maintenance such as cleaning or replacement of the spark plug and air filter, and changing the engine oil.
-Growing awareness of the air pollution caused by small gas engines has resulted in some state-level legislation pushing consumers to chose machines with different power sources.
-October 9, 2021, California passed an air pollution control law AB1346 phasing out gasoline powered small off-road engines, like those found in lawn mowers, set to take effect January 1, 2024.
+California passed Assembly Bill 1356 an air pollution control law on October 9, 2021.
+The California bill barred sales of spark ignited (gasoline fueled) internal combustion engines less than 25HP used for farm or construction machines as of January 1, 2024.
+The California bill does not ban turf care machines larger than 25HP or those powered by compression ignition (diesel) engines.